Theo-Selin/client/README.md

 If you want to use your wordpress.com account, all you have to do is:
 1. Create a .env file in the "client" directory
 2. Add this line: REACT_APP_POST_API=https://public-api.wordpress.com/rest/v1.1/sites/NAME.wordpress.com/
-3. Change NAME to your own account name.
+3. Change NAME to your wordpress site name.
 After this is done you should be ready to go!

 ##### Connect locally